salujajaskeerat/ELP305-TribeD-documentation/index.md

 ### 8.2.1.
 Blade

-The following table shows the specifications of the blade used:
+The following table (Table 11) shows the specifications of the blade used:

 | Property | Specification |
 | -------- | ------------- |